-A start date is arranged at which the student will attend mornings only (9-12.15).
+A start date is arranged at which the student will attend mornings only (9-12.30).
 During this time the student will be placed on a BMR (Behaviour Monitoring Report).
 This period of assessment is in place for a minimum period of two weeks.
-The student's half day provision is discussed at the staff round up during the students second week, if it is decided that the half day provision is to be extended beyond the two week period the LA and parent / Guardian and the reception team will be informed as well as the transport provider if the child is transported to and from school; thereafter the student timetable should be monitored on a daily basis by tutors.
+The student's half day provision will be discussed at the staff round up meeting on the last Thursday of the second week, if it is decided that the half day provision is to be extended beyond the two week period the LEA and parent / carer and the reception team will be informed as well as the transport provider if the child is transported to and from school; thereafter the student timetable should be monitored on a daily basis by tutors.
 If child is to remain on half day provision then all the relevant personnel should be contacted again.

 The student's progress is monitored and discussed with them and the relevant parties / agencies.
 Extra support is put in place if needed.
-Parents/Guardians are informed initially on a daily basis but then on average about three times a week as to the student's progress.
-The LA is informed as to progress and any concerns.
+Parents/carers are informed initially on a daily basis but then on average about three times a week as to the student's progress.
+The LEA is informed as to progress and any concerns.

 After 6 weeks the student's progress is discussed with the parents/home at a meeting and any extra support is evaluated and changed as needs be.
 The IEP is updated, based on the statement and school reports collected over the six weeks.
-The LA is informed as to progress.
+The LEA is informed as to progress.
 The IEP is then reviewed every term, and new targets implemented.
 Students are involved with their tutors in the setting of new targets and evaluating old ones.
 Each tutor group keeps a copy of the student's IEP.
 The IEP's are then collated into group IEP's by the SENCO these are then given to teachers and held in the registers.
 These can then be referred to easily by staff.